juliawgraham/tswd-portfolio/critique-by-design.md

 The following visualization shows the results of the user testing performed by Wu et al. in the following research paper: ["Something isn't secure, but I'm not sure how that translate into a problem": Promoting autonomy by designing for understanding in Signal](https://www.usenix.org/conference/soups2019/presentation/wu).
 In summary, Wu et al. sought to demonstrate how their redesign of Signal's warning notifications improves user comprehension and empowers them "to make personal trade-offs between perceived risk and response cost."
 This data visualization is presented to showcase their positive findings.

+I chose to critique and redesign this table in particular because, as elaborated upon in the critique, it is a great example of a data visualization that focused on presenting the data rather than engaging the reader and telling an engaging story.

 ## Critique

 ### Usefulness